Obukhov State Plant: Early years

+Later years

+In 1885, the Ministry of the Navy forced out the remaining private shareholders.
+During the whole Tsarist period, the company remained a major producer of artillery and other military equipment.

+History during the Soviet Union (1917-1991)

-The factory was founded in 1863 to produce naval artillery based on German designs by Krupp.
-It has since been a major producer of artillery and other military equipment.
-V. Volodarsky was assassinated when making his way to a meeting relating to industrial unrest in the factory.
-From 1922 to 1992 it was renamed Bolshevik Plant no. 232.
+On 20 June 1918, V. Volodarsky was assassinated while making his way to a meeting relating to industrial unrest in the factory.
+From 1922 to 1992, it was renamed Bolshevik Plant no. 232.

 In the late 1920s, it became one of the two main Soviet tank factories (along with the Kharkov Locomotive Factory), and produced the first domestic tank, the T-18.
 It later became home to the AVO-5 tank design bureau, soon named OKMO, which was responsible for the T-26 infantry tank.
 In 1932, the tank department of the Bolshevik factory, became the new Factory No. 174 (K.E.
 Voroshilov).
 This new, independent enterprise was dedicated to the production of T-26.

-Janusz Magnuski says that in 1935 one of the former departments of the Bolshevik factory became a base for the new independent "Factory No. 185 (S.M.
+Janusz Magnuski says that in 1935, one of the former departments of the Bolshevik factory became a base for the new independent "Factory No. 185 (S.M.
 Kirov)".
 The OKMO, for a few months a part of Factory No. 174, moved at the same time to Factory No. 185.
 The new enterprise was also dedicated to the production of tanks, and because of its honorific is often confused with Kirov Factory.
 The main part of Bolshevik Factory remained focused on production of heavy artillery.
 On the other hand, Zaloga says that in 1935, after the assassination of Sergey Kirov, the whole Bolshevik Factory No. 232 was renamed "Factory No. 185 (S.M.
 Kirov)", yet Leningrad inhabitants continued to refer to it as the Bolshevik Factory.

+History in Russia (1991-)

 The Leningrad factory's historical name was restored in 1992 by the formation of a unitary enterprise, FSUE Obukhov State Plant.

+In the mid-1990s, Obukhov was a state-controlled company specialized in metallurgy and heavy machine building.
+Its military products included missile launching equipment, ICBM missile silos, ground equipment associated with missile systems, submarine missile launch tubes, naval guns, and submarine antenna arrays.
+As regards civilian products, it made castings for the electrotechnical, chemical, and shipbuilding industries.
+Other civilian products were fork-lift trucks, wheelchairs, smoothing irons and other home appliances, television sets, cameras, and gas and oil extraction equipment.

-In 2002 it became part of the Almaz-Antey military industrial concern, and in 2003, it became a joint-stock company, OJSC GOZ Obukhov Plant.
+In 2002, Obukhov became part of the Almaz-Antey military industrial concern, and in 2003, it became a joint-stock company, OJSC GOZ Obukhov Plant.